Use deployment scripts to add and protect computers

 - Optionally (but highly recommended), select Validate the signature on the agent installer to have the deployment script initiate a digital signature check on the agent installer file.
 If the check is successful, the agent installation proceeds.
 If the check fails, the agent installation is aborted.
 Before you enable this option, understand that:

-- This option is only supported for Linux and Windows installers (RPM, DEB, or MSI files).
+- This option is only supported for Linux and Windows installers (RPM, DEB, or MSI files), and macOS (PKG files).

 - (Linux only) This option requires that you import the public signing key to each agent computer where the deployment script will run.
 For details, see Check the signature on an RPM file and Check the signature on a DEB file.